Altitude Control Technologies cures altitude-related health problems

 For information or to contact them, go to http://www.altitudect.com.

-Larry Kutt's company created facilities to train Seal Team 6, professional and Olympic athletes as well as military and commercial pilots and built a system to protect the American flag Francis Scott Key was watching when he penned "The Star Spangled Banner" and even house $400 million worth of race horses for an Arab sheik.
+Larry Kutt's company created facilities to train Seal Team 6, professional and Olympic athletes and military and commercial pilots and built a system to protect the American flag Francis Scott Key was watching when he penned "The Star Spangled Banner" and even house $400 million worth of race horses for an Arab sheik.

-Preventing altitude sickness for you and your guests will be no problem.
+Preventing altitude sickness for you and your guests seems as though it should be no problem.

-Kutt operates Altitude Control Technologies, a Colorado company working all over Vail, Aspen, Summit County, Telluride, Crested Butte, Park City, Steamboat Springs and the world … just about anywhere an altitude adjustment is needed.
+Kutt operates Altitude Control Technologies, a Colorado company working throughout Vail, Aspen, Summit County, Telluride, Crested Butte, Park City, Steamboat Springs and the world … just about anywhere an altitude adjustment is needed.